 This topic describes how WinMerge detects and displays differences within text files, and demonstrates simple file comparing and merging operations.
+See Overview of file comparing and merging for related information about hex files.

 We usually compare two files that are related in some way, such as two versions that were edited at different times, or by different people.
 If you examine two such files you can usually see some similar areas, and also identify several types of differences: different characters and words, different lines, even entire blocks of text that are different.
 But trying to understanding all the differences between two files by scanning them in your favorite editor can be tedious and error-prone.
 Specialized difference/merging tools like WinMerge are designed make this work more systematic and efficient.